History of Santa Cruz de Mompox: The Second War of Independence

-Mompox was one of the first towns of the New Kingdom of Granada that proclaims the absolute independence of Spain on 6 August 1811 under the motto "to be free or to die."
+Mompox was one of the first towns of the New Kingdom of Granada that proclaimed the absolute independence from Spain on 6 August 1811, under the motto "to be free or to die."
 After the disaster of the Battle of Puerto Cabello, the Liberator, with 400 Momposinos and the reinforcement of Venezuelans, undertook the "Campaña Admirable" which culminated in Caracas on August 6, 1813.
 Support of the momposinos is fundamental for Bolívar to exclaim "If Caracas I owe the life to Mompox I owe the glory".

 Mompox, the Valerous City, also called Ciudad Culta, for its illustrious children, continues to look forward to the historic day in which the Gran Colombian nation, in gratitude, contributes with great works for its feat and contribution to the heritage of Colombian history.

 At that time Mompos was a very rich city that had in its power to some Spanish soldiers, the Arm of Mompós was the most important channel of the Magdalena River and the city became important port of call for travelers and merchandise that was going into the interior of the country.

 Prosperity continued until the beginning of the 20th century when sediment accumulation on this branch of the river diverted traffic to the Loba Arm passing through Magangué, and the Mompós Arm became standing water.